 Hang Shakespeare by Robert Boog

-But Wells and Edmondson claim, "There is overwhelming evidence that most of the works collected as Shakespeare's were written by a man called William Shakespeare, who was born in Stratford-upon-Avon, moved to London to make his fortunes as an actor, and became a celebrated playwright."
+Wells and Edmondson claim, "There is overwhelming evidence that most of the works collected as Shakespeare's were written by a man called William Shakespeare, who was born in Stratford-upon-Avon, moved to London to make his fortunes as an actor, and became a celebrated playwright."

-Edmondson and Wells will claim that "some people are snobs; they don't want to admit that a nobody (middle class) could be the world's best writer of all time.
+Edmondson and Wells claim "some people are snobs; they don't want to admit that a nobody (middle class) could be the world's best writer of all time.
 His identity is very clear to everyone but conspiracy theorists.
 There is lots of evidence that the actor, William Shakespeare from Stratford Upon Avon, wrote the plays attributed to him.
 There is not a shred of evidence that anyone else wrote the plays under a pen name."

 This is the First Page of the Folio with an introductory sonnet by Ben Jonson.
 I like to solve Sudoku puzzles and sometimes I write songs.
 Now, I can't claim they're GOOD songs but you can check them out on YouTube or Spotify.
 Here is a better view of the poem.